renmarin/Web-Chat/README.md

 8. Run the `sudo docker-compose up` command from the top level directory for your project.

-At this point, your Django app should be running at port 8000 on your Docker host.
-On Docker Desktop for Mac and Docker Desktop for Windows, go to http://localhost:8000

 ## Set up Django app

-1. Include the Web Chat URLconf in your project **urls.py** like this:
+1. Include the Web Chat URLconf in your project **webapp/urls.py** like this:
     ```
     from django.urls import include
     urlpatterns = [